 The République-Bastille neighbourhood: the student alternative in Paris

 The République- Bastille district is ideally located on the right bank, between the trendy Marais and the vibrant Canal Saint Martin.
-It has excellent public transport links by public transport and is undoubtedly a wise choice.
+It has excellent public transport links and is undoubtedly a wise choice.
 It is situated in central Paris and its many schools and universities are only a few metro stops away.

-Another advantage of this quarter is its vibrancy; there are many bars and restaurants, not to mention its nightlife, which is always popular with students.
+Another advantage of this quarter is its vibrancy: there are many bars and restaurants and the area is known for its nightlife, which is always popular with students.

-Finally, the area offers more reasonable rent for a student who looking for a furnished or unfurnished apartment, despite being in central Paris.
+Finally, the area offers more affordable rent for a student looking for a furnished or unfurnished apartment, despite being in central Paris.

 For those who would like to settle down in the République- Bastille district, you should know that Lodgis has a large range of furnished rentals in the 11th arrondissement of Paris at your disposal.